opendns/puppet-vagrant/README.md

 way Vagrant displays SSH configuration for multiple machines.
-I've [reported this a bug](https://github.com/mitchellh/vagrant/issues/4478), but in the meantime I've put a hack in example_3/spec/spec_helper.rb...it's nor pretty, but it seems to work. around the problem.
+I've [reported this a bug](https://github.com/mitchellh/vagrant/issues/4478), but in the meantime I've put a hack in example_3/spec/spec_helper.rb...it's not pretty, but it seems to work. around the problem.